juanchete-udacity/FSND/projects/02_trivia_api/starter/backend/README.md

 ```bash
 source env/bin/activate
 ```

 Now you can insall dependences in the venv

-Remember to add env folder and pip to .gitignore
+Remember to add env folder and pip to .gitignore to avoid pushing it to the repository

 #### PIP Dependencies